What is the Local Control Funding Formula (LCFF)?

 As part of the LCFF, school districts are required to develop, adopt, and annually update a three-year Local Control Accountability Plan (LCAP).
 The LCAP consists of how funds will be spent to provide a high quality educational program through annual goals, actions and services for implementing those goals, and progress monitoring of the goals, actions, and services based on the eight priorities set by the state.

 As the district develops the LCAP annually, we are required to solicit input from/consult with all stakeholders (teachers, principals, administrators, other school personnel, local bargaining units, parents, and pupils).
-We value the input of all stakeholders and encourage you to join us in developing our LCAP.
+We value the input of all educational partners and encourage you to join us in developing our LCAP.
 This can be done through: completing the online survey, attending site/district meetings, or communicating with site/district administrators.